Bride of Frankenstein-1935

 Those of us who treasure cinematic brilliance in films of the past need to look no further than Frankenstein (1931), a masterpiece in the horror genre.

-Considered by some to be the greatest horror film ever made, the still frightening work is based on the legendary 1818 Mary Shelley novel.
+Some consider it the greatest horror film ever made.
+The still frightening work is based on the legendary 1818 Mary Shelley novel.

 Highly influential to later groupings of horror film sub-genres, the importance of this film must never be forgotten.